“Cannabis”, “Hemp”, or “Marijuana” - What’s The Difference?

 As said, we’re talking about a sensitive background and niche.
 And marijuana is still part of a drug class.
 So federal legislation prefers the term “cannabis.”

 Now, let’s have a closer look at the legal aspect.
-Also, there are things you should keep in mind when creating your marijuana labels.
+There are things you should keep in mind when creating your marijuana labels, whether for CBD oil boxes, tinctures, edibles, or cosmetics.

 So keep reading.